 All courses run online September 8th to November 28th, 2014.
 Check the calendar for details of courses with onsite intensives.
 Course syllabi can be found by clicking here and going to the program link for syllabi.
 REGISTER

-All new Master of Divinity Students are required to attend the Graduate Studies Orientation, held annually in September.
 The Graduate Studies Orientation introduces the learning objectives of the degree program and prepares students to re-enter the academic world while remaining involved in practical ministry.
 It provides a foundation for the process of discernment of ministry gifts and skills, and the deepening of Christian character, which are integral to readiness for ministry.
 Various assessment tools are a part of this process.
+Graduate Studies Orientation is open to all students entering graduate studies including the MASF and Diploma programs.
+All Master of Divinity Students are required to attend the Graduate Studies Orientation as soon as possible after admission.
 REGISTER

 Date: Saturday, September 20 2014 Time: 9:00-3:00 Location: First Baptist Church, Nanaimo BC Cost: $50/person REGISTER Presenter: Dr. Paul Pearce ABOUT THE SEMINAR: Canadians approaching retirement are now the fastest growing demographic in the country.
 The sharp increase can be attributed to the aging “baby boom” generation, who account for almost one-third of the nation’s population.
 This emerging trend will have significant ministry consequences for many years for churches and the communities they serve.
 There will need to be an intentional approach to preparation and provision of ministries in order to respond to the possibilities of mission and service with both those in the church and others in the community needing care and compassion.
 This seminar will review the emerging trends, the challenges of aging and the Christian framework for understanding the retirement time of life as part of our spiritual journey.
 The content and discussion will cover material and resources designed to help maturing adults (50+), either approaching or already in retirement to discover peace and purpose for this season of life through personal growth and ministry development.
 The legacy of faith, support of others and the presence and power of the Spirit has the potential to transform an ordinary retirement into an exceptional journey of discovery!
 The day will be planned for: (i) those preparing for eventual retirement; (ii) those already moving into or in retirement; (iii) spouses and family of future and current retirees; (iv) church personnel; (v) helping professionals.
 Through videos, lectures and dialogue there will be opportunities to be resourced for both personal and group ministries within your family, local church and community.
 The topics will focus on gaining an appreciation of the differences between the Old Retirement vs. New Retirement approach to aging.
 (Fragmentation vs. Wholeness; Purposelessness vs. Purposefulness; Fixation vs. Creative Change; Idle Busyness vs. Life Enrichment; Dependency vs. Independence; Self absorption vs. Healthy Self-esteem; Attitude of Criticism vs. Attitude of Mentorship; Alienation vs. Involvement).
 ABOUT THE PRESENTER: Dr. Paul Pearce served as the Executive Director of Beulah Garden Homes Society (BGH) in Vancouver and retired at the end of 2012.
 Beulah Garden Homes provides affordable, independent and assisted-living housing for an older adult (55+) community of 360 people (310 residents, 50 staff) in East Vancouver.
 Beulah Garden Homes Society is an affiliated ministry of the CBWC.
 Through the years, Paul also served in a number of ministry capacities across western Canada and in Ontario as an educator, a pastor and a CBWC denominational leader. http://chat-carey.ca/